Camping in Yellowstone National Park is one of the best ways to explore the crown jewel of America’s national park system.

-Backpacking in Yellowstone National Park doesn’t get better than The Sky Rim Trail.
+Backpacking in Yellowstone National Park doesn’t get much better than Sky Rim Trail.
 The 21-mile trail is perfect for a short overnight trip.
-It passes along several ridges and peaks with amazing views.
+It passes along several ridges and peaks all with amazing views.
 Be wary though – over 3,000 feet of elevation gain makes this a demanding hike.

 Those backpacking in Yellowstone National Park must first obtain a backcountry permit.

 You must obtain your backcountry no more than 48 hours before the start of your trip (although a handful of advance reservations are available).

 Other Activities in Yellowstone National Park

-Camping, hiking, and backpacking aren’t the only recreational activities in Yellowstone National Park.
+Camping, hiking, and backpacking are far from the only recreational activities in Yellowstone National Park.

 Here are a few other great ways to enjoy the park: